 - A reference number or order ID.

-Order confirmations are the most common type of documentation we receive.
+Order confirmation is the most common type of documentation we receive.
 Here's a more detailed explanation of which elements we look at:

-If your documentation contains sensitive information - such as bank account details - you can redact or black out those parts before sending it to us.
+Please don't send us any sensitive documents — for example, copies of passports or medical records.
+If your documentation contains sensitive information — such as bank account details — please be sure to redact or black out those parts before sending it to us.

 We know that not everyone's an IT whiz.
 For help with creating screenshots from a laptop or PC, see this guide.

-*Note: At Trustpilot, a buying or service experience includes purchasing a product or service, placing an order, or using a company's services in a way that can be documented - such as via correspondence or interaction with the company.
-See our User Guidelines for more.
+*Note: At Trustpilot, a buying or service experience includes purchasing a product or service, placing an order, or using a company's services in a way that can be documented such as via correspondence or interaction with the company.
+See our User Guidelines (US version, UK version) for more.